hdossot/jedha-flask-todo-app/README.md

 # To Do List Flask Application

-This repository gathers all pieces of codes produced to create a To do list application coding with Python using Flask Framework
+This repository gathers all pieces of codes produced to create a To do list application using Flask Framework

 ## Objective
-The objective of the application is to propose a To Do List in order the user can register important things.
+The objective of the application is to propose an UI in order to allow the user to save list of topic as reminder.
 This application is built with a Docker image so it eases the deployment in production.

 ### Quick Start :